contactakashagarwal/cardgame/README.md

 - Deck : Responsible for maintaning complete deck state (List<Card>).
 It has configurable deck size and has behaviour to Shuffle Shuffle deck and Remove and Get Half of the cards from deck to be given to each player.
 - Player : Responsible for maintaining player state (Name, Draw pile, Discard Pile).
 Player can TryDrawCard from his pile based on game logic.
 It can also take cards from GameController before the game begins.
 - Utility.ListExtensions : Added extension to Shuffle an IList Collection using **Fisher yates Shuffle Algorithm**.
-- Factories : Responsible for creating objects for different components
+- Factories : Responsible for creating objects for different components.
 - Interfaces : Holds behaviour spec for different components.

 ## Tests